 \section{Related Works}

 \textbf{Prompt Learning in Vision Language Models.} Due to the large parameter size of VLMs and the limited availability of training data for downstream tasks, it is impractical to fine-tune all parameters of the VLMs to adapt them to these tasks.
-Inspired by the success of prompt learning in NLP~\cite{he2022hyperprompt,li2021prefix,liu2021p}, many researchers have proposed to adapt VLMs by learning the prompts in end-to-end training.
-As the pioneering work, CoOp~\cite{coop} for the first time introduces the learnable prompt to transfer the task-specific knowledge to VLMs.
-To improve the generalization of the learnable language prompt in CoOp, CoCoOp~\cite{cocoop} and VPT~\cite{vpt} generate a vision-conditional prompt by fusing the image feature and the learnable language prompts.
-KgCoOp~\cite{kgcoop}, ProGrad~\cite{prograd}, and other prompt-based methods~\cite{lee2023read,tan2024compound,taskresidual} are another prompt-based methods for VLMs.
+To improve the generalization of the learnable language prompt~\cite{coop, iclr1,eccv2}, CoCoOp~\cite{cocoop} generates a vision-conditional prompt by fusing the image feature and the learnable language prompts.
+KgCoOp~\cite{kgcoop} and ProGrad~\cite{prograd} are other prompt-based methods for VLMs.
 MaPLe~\cite{maple} and PromptSRC~\cite{promptsrc} conduct the visual-textual prompt learning by jointly conducting the prompt learning on the vision and text encoders.
-These fine-tuning methods only train prompts, leading to higher confidence bias for unseen classes.
-To address this issue, the proposed method leverages the well-calibrated confidence properties of the original CLIP to correct the confidence of fine-tuned VLMs, thus enhancing the reliability of their outputs.
+To address higher confidence bias for unseen classes caused by fine-tuning, the proposed method leverages the original CLIP to correct the confidence of fine-tuned CLIP.